 CAHS Dean and Farm Task Force Visit Dallas County

 The group convened at the Bonton Market Café on the Bonton Farms in South Dallas.
-Bonton Farms prides itself on its mission of being an agricultural intervention to restore lives, create jobs, and ignite hope in the most forgotten and neglected neighborhoods for the most marginalized and vulnerable people.
+Bonton Farms is an agricultural intervention to restore lives, create jobs, and ignite hope in the most forgotten and neglected neighborhoods for the most marginalized and vulnerable people.
 Bonton Farms has developed both a feasible and effective model aligning agriculture and community impact as it relates to issues around food deserts and food security as an engine to stabilize the economy.
 Their team transformed a small plot of dilapidated land into a thriving community farm, developed community programs, outreach activities, and secured enough funds to develop a community market in the same neighborhood.

 Dr. Jaclyn Albin, medical school professor and Culinary Medicine Coordinator at UT Southwestern, briefed the group on opportunities in academic research and programming with her presentation, “Translating Food into Clinical Science Through Culinary Medicine.”
 Jerrod Tynes of UNT-Dallas and Dr. Christopher Dowdy from Paul Quinn both spoke in depth on campus planning, best practices and the future of the classroom to the farm to the community.
 The day concluded with lunch from The Market at Bonton Farms Café and a visit to the Texas A&M AgriLife Research and Extension Center at Dallas.